 To achieve a quality pedagogical approach, from elementary school to tertiary education, including open and distance learning courses, adding innovative technology tools to a learning platform can be a real solution to enable learners to be more proactive during distance learning classes.
 These tools provide flexibility for a wide range of interactive educational activities and the creation of training modules that are directly related to the students.
 To teach in college or in classes requiring to catch the attention and the curiosity of the students, going beyond the devices provided by the school board, allows to involve the students by making them actively participate in the course.
 This makes many teaching resources usable and editable in real time, and makes online classroom teaching much more engaging for school children and students.

-As for the graphics tablet, it will be a real plus to the organization of certain distance learning courses.
-While it may seem that many subjects and disciplines cannot be taught remotely, especially those requiring live writing or drawing (such as engineering, or even learning to write letters for the little ones), the graphics tablet can introduce a new pedagogy, and offers live writing and drawing, just as one would do on a blackboard in a classroom.
-Teaching new skills to students becomes easier, and the compatibility of some graphic tablets, such as the ISKN Repaper, with whiteboards and online video conferencing software, makes it much easier to set up distance learning.
+As for the drawing tablet, it will be a real plus to the organization of certain distance learning courses.
+While it may seem that many subjects and disciplines cannot be taught remotely, especially those requiring live writing or drawing (such as engineering, or even learning to write letters for the little ones), the drawing pad can introduce a new pedagogy, and offers live writing and drawing, just as one would do on a blackboard in a classroom.
+Teaching new skills to students becomes easier, and the compatibility of some drawing tablet, such as the ISKN Repaper, with whiteboards and online video conferencing software, makes it much easier to set up distance learning.

 Distance learning, a new norm requiring adaptation.